 The stopout rate is the rate determined by evaluating all bids in ascending order by bid rate up to the point at which the total quantity of offers equals the overall size limit.

 How will the offering rate, per-counterparty bid limit, and overall size limit change for the operations?

 Any changes to these parameters must be approved by the Chair, and will be subject to the limits specified by the Committee in its latest authorization to the Desk.

 How will changes to the ON RRP operations be communicated?

 Any future changes to the ON RRP operations will be announced on the New York Fed’s website with prior notice of at least one business day, so that all parameters are known to all market participants before each day’s trading session.

 Who is eligible to participate in the operations?

-Participation in the operations is open to all of the Federal Reserve’s RRP counterparties.
-The Federal Reserve currently has 139 RRP counterparties, covering a wide range of entities—94 of the largest 2a-7 money market funds, six government-sponsored enterprises (Fannie Mae, Freddie Mac, and four Federal Home Loan Banks), 18 banks, and the 21 primary dealers.
+Participation in the operations is open to the Federal Reserve’s primary dealers as well as its expanded RRP counterparties, which covers a wide range of entities including 2a-7 money market funds, banks, and government-sponsored enterprises (Fannie Mae, Freddie Mac, and Federal Home Loan Banks).
 Additional details on the RRP counterparties are available on the New York Fed’s website.